 The standard method is probably the easiest one to do.

-Do you use beddings?
+Do you use bedding?
 Do you know how to clean a coop?
-If so, you can most probably follow do this one.
+If so, you can most probably follow this one.

-All you have to do is add some beddings to your chicken coop.
-Collect it every time you plan on placing new beddings.
-Finally, place the gathered materials in a designated pile or a compost bin.
+All you have to do is add some bedding to your chicken coop.
+Collect it every time you plan on placing new bedding.
+Finally, place the gathered materials in a designated compost bin or pile.

 The Greens and the Browns